Generative AI’s LLMs Hallucinate by Design, so How can we Trust Them?

 LLMs and generative AI can help speed IT service management and IT operations by driving efficiencies and creating high-value opportunities.
 They can operate on top of automation or orchestration platforms, such as Krista, to deliver meaningful outcomes and automate the automation as part of an automation fabric.

-26-page AI Buyer's Guide Now Available
+Our 2025 AI Buyer's Guide is Now Available

 Close Bitnami banner